The ink-black mass at the bottom of the mug is completely solid.

 Lin follows right after.

-We end up in a basement room with curtain-less windows looking out into the empty garden.
-The pale autumn light is mostly lost in the thick greasy dust, covering the windows, but there is still light enough to clearly reveal a bed, a table with chairs and two shelves without any significant amount of books.
+We end up in a basement room with curtainless windows looking out into the empty garden.
+The pale autumn light is mostly lost in the thick greasy dust, covering the windows, but there is still light enough to clearly reveal a bed, a table with chairs, and two shelves with no significant amount of books.

 A room with more order than items; where you know it is a sin to move anything.

 “Janitor’s room,” says Lin.
 She sits gently down on the bed, which is only covered by a single, tight sheet.

 “I find it hard to imagine a janitor in such a neat little place – even if it is in the basement,” I quickly add (and wonder what the hell I meant by that).

 “We called him ‘the janitor’.
 He had a different title, but never mind.
 Someone has to keep such a big house going,” she added.
 “It was like his ship and he was the guy in charge of the engine.”

 Lin pulls up her legs beneath her on the bed.